rtyx/angular-sample-app/README.md

 # AngularClient

-This project showcases a basic Angular client with authentication and a display of data on a table
+This project showcases a basic Angular client with authentication and a display of data on a table.

+It is connected to a dummy API that provides, consequentially, dummy data.
+It's not properly authenticating (checking the email, checking the password, hashing and salting...) but it serves as an example of a happy scenario on the back end.

+## Live page

+On https://rtyx.github.io/angular-sample-app/ there's a live version of the last build

 ## Development server